Psemp/sysyphus/README.md

 - [GitHub Copilot](https://copilot.github.com/) (tests)
 - [AutoRegex](https://www.autoregex.xyz/) (most of the complex iterative regex filters)
 - GPT4, for both the migraines and the helpful synthetic hand
+- Image made using Dall-E inspired by a meme